sbird/kspace-neutrinos/README.txt

 Since Gadget-3 is not public at this time, and many different versions exist, these patches often require some work to apply.
 If you are interested in using them, we encourage you to contact Simeon Bird (spb@ias.edu) directly.

+When using hybrid neutrinos with Gadget-3, you MUST set the parameter TreeDomainUpdateFrequency = 0 , to ensure that the simulation completes.
+This setting rebuilds the force tree every timestep.
+Dynamic tree updates do not work when the particles have large random velocities.

 ==Porting the neutrino library to a new code==